Connic

 Tool Versioning

 Since each agent references tools by module path, you can point a variant at a different tool module to test new implementations.
-Just create a new tool file and reference it in the variant.
+Create a new tool file and reference it in the variant.

 tools/